Alireza-Amani/ispt_heat_scraper/docs/ProjectOverview.md

     - Generate summaries in a custom format/length
     - Generate more accurate/appropriate summaries of scientific/technical texts
 - The system can be extended to other websites with similar structures or potentially use APIs to extract the data.
+- The system can be extended to support other output formats (e.g., JSON, Excel, etc.) or other storage options (e.g., database).